kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

 2.  **Run the Server Container:**

     Run the server container, attaching it to the `my-tcp-network` and naming it `tcp-server-container`.
-We'll also publish port 8080 from the container to port 8080 on your host machine, although for inter-container communication this isn't strictly necessary.
+We will remove the port publishing since the inter-container communication is done via the network.

     ```bash
-    docker run -d --network my-tcp-network --name tcp-server-container -p 8080:8080 tcp-server
+    docker run -d --network my-tcp-network --name tcp-server-container networking-server
     ```
     *   `-d`: Runs the container in detached mode (in the background).
     *   `--network my-tcp-network`: Connects the container to the custom network.
     *   `--name tcp-server-container`: Assigns a readable name to the container.
-    *   `-p 8080:8080`: Maps port 8080 inside the container to port 8080 on your host machine.
-This is useful if you later want to access the server directly from your host.

 3.  **Run the Client Container:**

     Now, run the client container.
 The client will connect to `tcp-server-container` (the name of our server container) to send multiple requests. **Note:** The client currently establishes a new connection for each request.

     ```bash
-    docker run --network my-tcp-network --name tcp-client-container --rm tcp-client
+    docker run --network my-tcp-network --name tcp-client-container --rm networking-client
     ```
     *   `--rm`: Automatically removes the container once it exits.

     You should see the client's output directly in your terminal, showing it connected to the server, sending `GET /hello`, receiving a response, then reconnecting, sending `GET /bye`, and receiving another response.
-The server's output can be viewed using `docker logs tcp-server-container`.
+    To observe the server's behavior and confirm client connections (including their IP addresses and ports), view the server logs:
+    ```bash
+    docker logs tcp-server-container
+    ```

 ## How it Works (Docker Networking)